Sebs-Studio/WooCommerce-Video-Product-Tab/CONTRIBUTING.md

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.

 __note__ GitHub is for bug reports and contributions only - if you have a support question or a request for a customisation don't post here.
-Use [Seb's Studio Forum](http://www.sebs-studio.com/support/) instead.
+Use [WordPress Support Forum](http://wordpress.org/support/plugin/woocommerce-video-product-tab) instead.

 ## Getting Started